 Several adults skied past him as he knelt sobbing on the snow.
 Eventually a young couple stopped.
 The woman had curly brown hair and sunglasses, which she removed as she knelt down to help him.
 Taking a tissue from her pocket she wiped his eyes and nose, dabbed away the tears and snot smeared across his face, replaced his goggles and hat, got him back into his skis and helped him up the slope.

 He calmed his tears before he saw the group, huddled and waiting.
-The instructor asked if he was ok, and he nodded yes, so she turned and skied away, with the other children following.
-He didn’t know any of their names.
+The instructor asked if he was ok, and he nodded yes, so she turned and skied away, and the other children followed her.